SkyeYXL/ecs/intl.en-US/API Reference/Disk/DescribeDisks.md

 Default value: false |
 |DiskChargeType|String|No|PostPaid|The billing method of the disk.
 Valid values:

--   PrePaid: Subscription
+-   PrePaid: subscription
 -   PostPaid: pay-as-you-go |
 |LockReason|String|No|recycling|The reason why the disk is locked.
 Valid values:

--   financial: The instance is locked due to overdue payments.
+-   financial: overdue payments.
--   security: The instance is locked for security reasons.
+-   security: security reasons.
 -   recycling: The preemptible instance is locked and pending for release.
 -   dedicatedhostfinancial: The instance is locked due to overdue payments for the dedicated host. |
 |Filter.1.Key|String|No|CreationStartTime|The key of filter 1 used to query resources.
 Set the value to CreationStartTime. |